seai-lab/TorchSpatial/README.md

   vol={202},
   pages={439-462},
   publisher={Elsevier}
 }

-@article{wu2024torchspatial,
-  title={TorchSpatial: A Location Encoding Framework and Benchmark for Spatial Representation Learning}, author={Wu, Nemin and Cao, Qian and Wang, Zhangyu and Liu, Zeping and Qi, Yanlin and Zhang, Jielu and Ni, Joshua and Yao, Xiaobai and Ma, Hongxu and Mu, Lan and others}, journal={arXiv preprint arXiv:2406.15658}, year={2024}
-}
 ```
 If you use grid location encoder, please also cite [our ICLR 2020 paper](https://openreview.net/forum?id=rJljdh4KDH) and [our IJGIS 2022 paper](https://www.tandfonline.com/doi/full/10.1080/13658816.2021.2004602):